Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 ### Spectrograms from audio

 Both these methods require the chunk of audio w/ tapir sound to be separated, which requires identifying the temporal location of the tapir sound in the clip.
 I played each record to identify, to within a second, the location of the tapir call, and looked for a discernable pattern within that one second in the corresponding spectrogram.
+Spectrogram is a frequency vs time representation of an acoustic signal generated using Fourier transformation.
+Essentially, it is a transformation from amplitude to frequency space.

-Spectrograms are created using scipy.signal's spectrogram() method, which takes the numpy array, created from Audiosegment (pydub library) object for the corresponding audio file, as an argument.
+Further, for the classification problem addressed in this repository, convolutional neural networks are used.
+Since CNNs work w/ image data, spectrograms corresponding to all the audio files need to be generated.
+I create spectrograms using scipy.signal's spectrogram() method, which takes the numpy array, created from Audiosegment object (pydub library) for the corresponding audio file, as an argument.

-Binary classification
+### Binary classification

 These constitute the labeled data for cattle presence/absence problem.
 The idea is to use this labelled audio data for training the model.
 Since CNNs work with image data, audio files are to be converted to frequency vs time spectrogram like images.
 How spectrogram is created.